TvrtkoM/jQTipnav/README.md

 Jasmine is used for test cases which are in spec.js file and writing some along with added code would be really helpful.

-Use *grunt build* to build the binaries.
+Use *grunt build* to build the binaries and *bower install* to get jQuery (it will be downloaded to vendor directory).